 It’s common for people to play a video game and either cheer positively or bash it with Hell’s wrath, depending on their opinion of it.
 While that could be considered criticism, there’s a huge difference in that, and actually entering a virtual world with the intent to analyze and contemplate on every little detail.
 In my experience, the player is more likely to breeze through content than the critic, and he/she can put the game away once the credits roll and move on to something else.
-The critic, on the other hand… his/her work has only just begun, after the final boss has been slain and the world is safe once more.
+The critic, on the other hand… his/her work has only just begun after the final boss has been slain and the world is safe once more.

 Does our ‘role’ (player/critic) change how we see things, during our journey through whatever land, world or universe it takes place in, though?
 Well, a few years ago, when I was still an inexperienced gaming journalist, I’d have replied with a resounding “heck no!”.
 But today, my reply would be the exact opposite, and believe it or not, I’m fine with that.

 The reason I say this is because I know for a fact that some reviewers are unable to enjoy a game 100% if they have to write about it somewhere afterwards.
 Maybe because having to both play a game and do ‘post-processing’, it ends up feeling more like work than fun and… games.
 For reasons unknown, I have yet to experience that, even when reviewing a game that I wouldn’t even consider playing otherwise.